modal-projects/modal-nvidia-asr/README.md

 The VAD segmenter:
 - Runs as a **separate Modal function** (CPU-only, no GPU)
-- Uses Silero VAD to detect speech start/stop in the audio stream
+- Uses Silero VAD (via Pipecat's wrapper) to detect speech start/stop in the audio stream (see [Pipecat's docs](https://docs.pipecat.ai/guides/learn/speech-input) for settings)
 - Buffers audio during speech and segments it when speech ends
 - Calls the Parakeet transcriber endpoint with **batch_size = 1** for each segment